 In most of Europe and in the United States, test ratings for active automotive safety haven't been implemented into the standard safety ratings yet.
 However, Germany is currently leading the way in making active safety features part of its automobile safety requirements.
 For now, active automobile safety features are being marketed as driver assistance features because some manufacturers fear that lawsuits after an accident occurs could come about if the features are labeled as a safety system rather than an assistance system.

-For more information about active automotive safety and other related topics, follow the links on the next page.
+For more information about active automotive safety and other related topics, follow the links below.

 - 5 Things to Make Your Car Safer in Foul Weather